Chronic lymphocytic leukemia

 Chronic lymphocytic leukemia treatment is offered in the presence of active disease, which is characterized by any of the listed below 7:

-- rapid lymphocyte doubling time: either occurring in less than 6 months or when there is an increase in 50% in ≤2 months
+rapid lymphocyte doubling time: either occurring in <6 months or when there is an increase of 50% in ≤2 months

 About one-third of patients with chronic lymphocytic leukemia will never require treatment 7.